 The Trustee purchased an insurance policy (known as 'buy-in') from Prudential Retirement Income Limited1, a wholly owned subsidiary of The Prudential Assurance Company Limited, on 8 April 2015.
-The insurance policy (which at the time cost approximately £686m) is an asset of the Scheme, under which Prudential pays a monthly income to the Scheme in respect of specified pensioners and their dependants.
+The insurance policy is an asset of the Scheme, under which Prudential pays a monthly income to the Scheme in respect of specified pensioners and their dependants.

 The insurance policy initially covered liabilities in respect of pensions in payment on 31 December 2013, however under the policy terms, the cover was extended to cover liabilities in respect of pensions in payment (excluding 'Active Pensioner' liabilities) on 1 February 2015.
-A balancing payment of £28.1m (which also took into account pensioner changes following a 'small pot / trivial commutation' exercise in 2015) was paid to Prudential in October 2016.
+A balancing payment (which also accounted for pensioner changes following a 'small pot / trivial commutation' exercise in 2015) was paid to Prudential in October 2016.